-In this article, you’ll discover the reason why your GoPro battery dies so fast, and what can you do to avoid it.
+In this article, you’ll discover why your GoPro battery depletes quickly and what you can do to avoid it.

 Leaving the WiFi on is the most common reason for GoPro battery drain.
 If you forget to turn your GoPro WiFi off before turning off the camera, it will suck power even when it’s switched off.
 That’s because the camera will gradually suck power as the system regularly polls for a signal.